foldedtoad/more_py_please/uPyLora/README.md

 # General Notes #
 There are a couple of Saleae Logic traces included.
 They show the initialization sequence and the send-runtime sequence.
 The free viewer is available [here](https://www.saleae.com/downloads)

+# Testing
+The PCA10040 + MicroPython + uPyLora(this) was tested for both sending and receiving data.
+The other LoRa system was a RaspberryPi 2B+ with Dragino LoRa HAT, running the RadioHead stack.

+The significant parameters shared between the two systems are --
+* spreading factor: 7
+* bandwidth: 125KHz
+* code rate: 4/5

 # Revision
 * 0.1 first commit